 Protein modeling.
 Prediction of the protein structure of PmCDA1 was done by I-TASSER1 based on the homology with human AID 2 (PDB: 5W1C).

 Plasmid construction.
 JM109 chemically competent E. coli were used for cloning and preparation of the plasmids by using FastGene Plasmid Mini Kit or NucleoSpin® Plasmid Transfection-grade for transfection.
 For the yeast experiments, Target-AID variant constructs were made by modifying the original Target-AID vector pRS315e_pGal-nCas9(D10A)-PmCDA1 (Addgene #79617)3 (Supplementary sequence 1).
 Plasmids for gRNA expression were made from p426-SNR52p-gRNA.CAN1.Y-SUP4t (Addgene #43803)4 by replacing the target sequence (Supplementary table 1).
 For mammalian transfection, plasmid constructs were generated based on YE1-BE4max (Addgene #138155)5 (Supplementary sequence 2).
 SaCas9-AID versions were made from pX601-AAV-CMV::NLS-SaCas9-NLS-3xHA-bGHpA;U6::BsaI-sgRNA(Addgene #61591)6.
 ScpI promoter7 and ploy-A tail8 (Supplementary sequence 3) were synthesized by Eurofin.
-R-loop assay was done by using nickase SaCas9(D10A) derived from dead SaCas9 (Addgene #138162)5.
+For R-loop assay, nickase SaCas9(D10A) vector was developed from dead SaCas9 (Addgene #138162)5 by replacing the promoter with ScpI.
 The U6 promoter gRNA plasmid was constructed based on pU6-Sp-pegRNA-RNF2 (Addgene # 135957).
 DNA was PCR-amplified by PrimerSTARMax polymerase (TaKaRa) followed by gel extraction (FastGene Gel/PCR Extraction Kit).
 Gibson assembly follows the reported protocol9 and Ligation high Ver.2 (TOYOBO) was used for ligation reactions.

 Yeast experiments.
 Saccharomyces cerevisiae BY4741 cells were transformed by the lithium acetate method and grown in the galactose-induction conditions as described previously3.
 CAN1 on-target mutants and LYP1 off-target mutants were selected by canavanine (60 ug/ml) and thialysine (S-Aminoethyl-l-cysteine) (100 ug/ml), respectively.
 Mutation frequencies were calculated by colony formation of the serial dilutions on the selection media.
 The plate images were acquired using an Image Quant LAS 4000 (GE Healthcare Japan, Tokyo, Japan).